-1 Disruptions to hard disk drives caused by dry extinguishing systems
+Disru ptions to hard disk drives caused by inert gas extinguishing systems 3

-1.1 What can disrupt hard disk drives?
+What can disrupt hard disk drives?
+4

 1.1.1 Pressure 4

-1.1.2 Temperature
+1.1.2 Temperature 6

-1.1.3 Noise
+1.1.3 Noise 6

-1.1.4 Vibration/structure-born sound7
+1.1.4 Vibration/structure-born sound 7

-1.2 Conclusion drawn from the analyzed potential disturbance variables of pressure, temperature, noise and vibration/structure-born sound
+Conclusion drawn from the analyzed potential disturbance variables of pressure, temperature, noise and vibration/structure-born sound 8

-1.3 Are the laboratory results transferable to actual installations?9
+Are the laboratory results transferable to actual installations?
+9

-1.4 Cause analysis 10
+Cause analysis 10

-2 Silent Extinguishing - an holistic approach13
+Silent Extinguishing - an holistic approach13

-2.1 Extinguishing agent selection
+Extinguishing agent selection 13

-2.2 Silent Nozzle
+Silent Nozzle 14

-2.2.1 Applicat ion with inertgas systems18
+2.2.1 Application with inert gas extinguishing systems 18

-2.3 Operational precautions
+Operational precautions 20

-3 Questions and answers
+Questions and answers

-3.1 Abbreviations
+Abbreviations 25

+1.1.1 1.1.2 1.1.3 1.1.4 Silen 2.2.1 1.1.1 Pressure 1.1.2 Temperature 1.1.3 Noise 1.1.4 Vibration/structure-born sound Conclusion drawn from the analyzed potential disturbance variables of pressure, temperature, noise and vibration/structure-born sound Are the laboratory results transferable to actual installations?
+Cause analysis Silent Extinguishing - an holistic approach Extinguishing agent selection Silent Nozzle 2.2.1 Application with inert gas extinguishing systems Operational precautions

-1 Disruptions to hard disk drives caused by dry extinguishin g systems
+1 Disruptions to hard disk drives caused by inert gas extinguishing systems

 Data centers are the indispensable backbone of today's online society.
 The failure of a data center causes significant problems in a very short time.
-As a result, the most important object ive in data centers is to ensure maximum availability.
+As a result, the most important objective in data centers is to ensure maximum availability.
 Data centers need to be designed, implemented and operated in such a way that availability can be guaranteed, even in the event of a fire.
-A comprehensive fire safety system is needed to ensure business continuity, personal safety and damage mitigation in the event of fire.
+A comprehensive fire safety concept is needed to ensure business continuity, personal safety and damage mitigation in the event of fire.

-That's why dry ext inguishing systems are recommended for data centers with their diverse electrical hazards and high availability requirements.
+That's why dry extinguishing systems are recommended for data centers with their diverse electrical hazards and high availability requirements.

-Several years ago the fire protection industry became aware of potential disruptions to magnetic hard disk drives and storage systems during the discharge of dry extinguishing systems.
+Several years ago the fire protection industry became aware of potential disruptions to magnetic hard disk drives and storage systems during the discharge of inert gas extinguishing systems.